-TABLE P-3 Typographic Conventions ----------- ------------------------- тав lе Р-з Тур ographic Conventions (Continued) Typeface Meaning Example AaBbCc123 What you type, contrasted with onscreen machine_name% su computer output Password: AaBbCc123 A placeholder to be replaced with a real name or value The command to remove a file is rm filename .
+TABLE P-3 Typographic Conventions

+Typeface Meaning Example AaBbCc123 The names of commands, files, and Edit your . login file. directories, and onscreen computer output Use ls - a to list all files. - machine_name% you have mail.
+AaBbCc123 3 What you type, contrasted with onscreen computer output machine_name% su Password: AaBbCc123 A placeholder to be replaced with a real name or value The command to remove a file is rm filename .
 AaBbCc123 Book titles, new terms, and terms to be Read Chapter 6 in the User's Guide. emphasized (note that some emphasized items appear bold online) A cache is a copy that is stored locally.
 Do not save the file.